guilhermehas/guilhermehas.github.io/agda-posts/IntegerProductNotZero.lagda.md

 # Integer multiplication

-The multiplication of Int are the same of ℤ and the product of them are non zero if both integers are non zero.
+The multiplication of Int is the same as ℤ and the product of them is non zero if both integers are non zero.

 ```
 infixl 7 _·_